Sllambias/yucca/README.md

 wandb: You can find your API key in your browser here: https://wandb.ai/authorize
 wandb: Paste an API key from your profile and hit enter, or press ctrl+c to quit:
 ```

+# Usage

+The Yucca pipeline is comprised of the 4 processes illustrated in the [diagram](#yucca).
+The first process
+  1. The Task Conversion step requires that the user _converts_ their arbitrarly structured data to the file and folder structure required by Yucca.
+Hereafter, Yucca handles the data.
+Task Conversion involves moving and renaming the data along with creating a metadata file.
+  2. The Preprocessing step takes the Task Converted data and preprocesses it and then subsequently saves it in its preprocessed state in the format expected by the Yucca training process.
+  3. The Training step takes the preprocessed data and trains a model and then subsequently saves it along with its checkpoints and metadata.
+  4. The Inference step takes the trained model and applies it to a task converted (but not preprocessed) test set.
+During inference the unseen samples are preprocessed with the same preprocessor used in the preprocessing step.
+Predictions are then saved.
+When inference is concluded the predictions are evaluated against the ground truth and a .json file containing the results are saved next to the predictions.

 # Task Conversion